 The problem of fake news and half-truths which are spreading like wildfire through the internet is well known.
 These unsubstantiated yet engaging claims are eroding trust in earnest media and serious journalistic work (Prier, 2017).

-Censorship can partially stop false claims but is no valid solution for an open and free online-society (Chan et al., 2017).
+Censorship can stop false claims but is (as long as the content is legal) no valid solution for an open and free online-society (Chan et al., 2017).

 We need a new, unbiased tool with transparent processes to create trust.